jweisbaum/weather-data-automation/README.md

 These scripts and data sources are meant to help ocean navigators prepare for offshore races.

+# Contents
+## scripts/expedition_to_kml.py
+Finds the last entry of your expedition log for your boat and generates a KML file to view in Google Earth.

+## scripts/get_hrrr_tahiti_start_archive.py
+Downloads the hrrr t00 forecast for daylight and evening hours for May 20th - June 7th, for the years 2017, 2018, and 2019.
+Parses and saves the wind and pressure data for the region around Los Angeles and deletes everything else.

+## data/ybcodes.csv
+A list of over 1000 YB codes for numerous ocean races, legs and returns.

+# Use at your own risk.

 Be advised: these scripts are used at your own risk, and I take no responsibility for any issues arrising from using them to navigate.
 - There are no formal testing or validation procedures in place.
 - It is possible that a script: